elonen/clapshot/README.md

 ## Introduction

-Clapshot is a self-hosted, web-based, open source video review / annotation tool.
+Clapshot is a self-hosted, web-based, open source video review/annotation tool.
-It consists of an API server (written in Rust) and web UI (frontend, written in Svelte).
+It consists of an API server (written in Rust) and a web UI (written in Svelte).

 ![Review UI screenshot](doc/video-commenting.webp)

-Users can submit videos by a) HTTP upload or b) copying them to `incoming` directory (e.g. via Samba).
+Users can submit videos by HTTP upload or by copying them to `incoming` directory (e.g. via Samba).
-If bitrate exceeds configured target or codec/container is not recognized as supported (guaranteed to be viewable in browser), the server transcodes the video with FFMPEG.
+If bitrate exceeds configured target or codec/container is not recognized as supported (guaranteed to be viewable in a browser), server transcodes the video with FFMPEG.

 After a video is ingested succesfully, users can view the file, add comments, draw annotations and reply to each other's comments.
-Videos are stored on disk as files, while metadata and comments go into an Sqlite 3.5+ database file.
+Videos are stored on disk as files, while metadata and comments go to an Sqlite 3.5+ database file.

 ![Video listing screenshot](doc/video-list.webp)